alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Copy-paste

-At Tier 1 and 0 copy-out should be permitted where a user believes their local device is secure, with the permission of the Investigator.
+At Tier 1 and 0 users should be permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

 At Tier 2 and above, copy-paste is disabled into and out of the remote desktop.
-(Copy paste within the remote desktop is possible, but the paste-buffer is remote.)
+(Copy-paste within the remote desktop is possible, but the paste-buffer which stores the short-term data is remote.)

 ### Refereeing of classification